g-i-kala/wp-custom-themes/kalissima/README.md

   - Enqueue Scripts and Styles: Properly enqueue your stylesheets and scripts.
 - Customizable in the Customizer:
   - Logo image.
+  - WSform integration.
-  - Newsletter/Search bar in footer on/off & WSform integration.
+    - Newsletter/Search bar in footer on/off
+    - Contact page form
   - Menus: header & footer.

 ### 4. Assets